What does it mean to be a godly husband?

 Ephesians 5 continues this description of a godly husband.
 Verse 25 says, “Husbands, love your wives, just as Christ loved the church and gave himself up for her.”
 This comparison with Christ and the church says a great deal.
 Husbands are to show sacrificial, unconditional love for their wives in the same way that Jesus loves us, His bride, even when we are unruly, disobedient, and unlovable.
 Verse 28 goes on to say, “Husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.”
 Men usually have no problem loving their own bodies.
 Sexual fulfillment, muscular prowess, and other physical needs are often top priorities.
 God is instructing husbands to give their wives the same priority that they give those physical needs.
 Jesus willingly subjected His own body to abuse, humiliation, and need for the sake of His bride, the church.
 That is the model this Scripture gives for husbands to follow.

 Christian wives desire godly leadership, not dictatorship.
 However, a man cannot lead where he has not been.
 A leader goes first, forging the way, wrestling through spiritual issues and then presenting God’s instruction to his family.
 An ongoing personal relationship with Jesus is crucial in order to lead a family spiritually.
 God holds men responsible for the spiritual and physical well-being of their families (1 Timothy 5:8).
-Even though the wife may be better at teaching and leading, this is still the husband’s responsibility.
+Even if the wife may be better at teaching and leading, the husband is still to be involved in teaching their children.
 He must lead by example in church attendance, Bible reading, prayer, and spiritual disciplines.
 It is difficult for a Christian wife to respect her husband in other areas when he has not been consistent in leading her spiritually.

 Both single and married men can benefit from these traits of a godly leader.
 A leader is

 • Teachable (Proverbs 19:20)